josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 uvx --from glances glances
 ```

-If the command and the distribution matches then we can skip explicitly where it comes '--from':
+If the command and the distribution match then we can skip explicitly where it comes '--from':

 ```shell
 uvx glances
 ```

-_Less typing_, uv created a virtual environment for me and downloaded glaces there.
+_Less typing_, uv created a virtual environment for me and downloaded glances there.
 Say that I want to use a different Python 3.12 to run it:

 ```shell
 uvx --from glances --python 3.12 glances